iapyeh/GGeditor/docs/how2Readthedocs.rst

 \ |IMG7|\

-Below is the context for you to copy and paste.
+Below is the content for you to copy and paste.

 .. code:: python